NORi: An ML-Augmented Ocean Boundary Layer Parameterization: High-resolution dataset for boundary layer turbulence

-The prescribed air-sea fluxes are constant in time and space and chosen to span a representative range of conditions encountered in the ocean.
-The forcing suite covers the most common oceanic regimes, from free convection (no wind stress) to pure wind scenarios (no buoyancy flux) to mixed conditions.
-The range of air-sea flux values is very broad to ensure, as much as possible, that NORi is never run under forcing conditions outside the training dataset.
-The cooling rates range from $\SI{0}{W.m^{-2}}$ to $\SI{2500}{W.m^{-2}}$ to capture strong entrainment scenarios, noting that the mean monthly cooling rate of the Gulf Stream can go up to around $\SI{600}{W.m^{-2}}$ \cite{the_climode_group_climode_2009}, while latent heat fluxes due to evaporative cooling can reach $\SI{500}{W.m^{-2}}$ during strong wind events such as tropical cyclones~\cite{vreugdenhil_ocean_2021}.
-On the other hand, evaporation rates span between $\SI{0}{m.yr^{-1}}$ and around \SI{45}{m.yr^{-1}}.
-For context, the winter average of the evaporation rates over the Gulf Stream is around $\SI{3}{m.yr^{-1}}$ \cite{yu_global_2007}.
-Wind stresses vary roughly from $\SI{0}{N.m^{-2}}$ to very strong winds at $\SI{0.5}{N.m^{-2}}$, and typical monthly-averaged wind stress values are around $\SI{0.2}{N.m^{-2}}$ \cite{copernicus_climate_change_service_era5_2019}.
-The main training suite consists of 62 simulations, and the LES parameters can be found in Tables \ref{table wind driven LES suite}, \ref{table free convection LES training suite}, \ref{table wind + convection LES training suite}, and \ref{table misc LES training suite}.
-The parameters for the 32 simulations used in the validation and testing suite are given in Tables \ref{table wind driven LES suite} and \ref{table LES validation suite}.
-This suite of datasets is publicly available for easy download and access \href{https://doi.org/10.5281/zenodo.17677802}{on Zenodo}~\cite{lee_soblles_2025-1}.
+The prescribed air-sea fluxes are constant in time and space and chosen to cover the range of forcing regimes encountered in the ocean from free convection (no wind stress) to pure wind scenarios (no buoyancy flux) to mixed conditions.
+While the training is based on simulations forced with constant fluxes, we demonstrate in Section~\ref{subsection 1D long integration} that NORi remains accurate even under time-varying fluxes.
+The range of flux values is chosen to be broad so that NORi is as unlikely as possible to run outside the training distribution at inference time.
+In terms of magnitudes, cooling rates range from $\SI{0}{W.m^{-2}}$ to $\SI{2500}{W.m^{-2}}$, evaporation rates range from $\SI{0}{m.yr^{-1}}$ to around $\SI{45}{m.yr^{-1}}$, and wind stresses range from $\SI{0}{N.m^{-2}}$ to $\SI{0.5}{N.m^{-2}}$.
+For context, the mean monthly cooling rate of the Gulf Stream can reach $\SI{600}{W.m^{-2}}$~\cite{the_climode_group_climode_2009}, latent heat fluxes during strong wind events such as tropical cyclones can reach $\SI{500}{W.m^{-2}}$~\cite{vreugdenhil_ocean_2021}, the winter average evaporation rate over the Gulf Stream is around $\SI{3}{m.yr^{-1}}$~\cite{yu_global_2007}, and typical monthly averaged wind stress is around $\SI{0.2}{N.m^{-2}}$~\cite{copernicus_climate_change_service_era5_2019}.
+The main training suite consists of 62 simulations, and the LES parameters can be found in Tables~\ref{table wind driven LES suite}, \ref{table free convection LES training suite}, \ref{table wind + convection LES training suite}, and \ref{table misc LES training suite}.
+The parameters for the 32 simulations used in the validation and testing suite are given in Tables~\ref{table wind driven LES suite} and \ref{table LES validation suite}.
+Since heating and precipitation are stabilizing fluxes that do not contribute to the deepening of the BL, we did not include them in the training suite.
+However, we tested NORi's performance under a winds + heating + precipitation scenario to ascertain whether it is able to capture mixing accurately under stabilizing fluxes, which we have shown in the fourth column in the bottom panel of Figure~\ref{figure local base closure results} (the parameters for this case are shown in row 7 of Table~\ref{table wind driven LES suite}).
+This suite of datasets is publicly available for easy download and access \href{https://doi.org/10.5281/zenodo.16278000}{on Zenodo}~\cite{lee_soblles_2025}.